open-decision/open-decision-prototype/README.md

 # Open Decision Prototype

+WARNING: Prototype.
+Code is no longer maintained.

 This is the first prototype of Open Decision.
 Open Decision is an Open Source Decision Automation System optimized for legal processes.

-The new front-end can be found on https://github.com/open-decision/open-decision-frontend
+The new version can be found here https://github.com/open-decision/

 Further information about the project on www.open-decision.org